acdh-oeaw/VELD_spec/README.md

 - [chain veld](#chain-veld)
 - [VELD variables](#veld-variables)

-Details and reasonings on this design are discussed in greater depth in the Technical Concept found
+Details and reasoning on this design are discussed in greater depth in the Technical Concept found
 here: https://zenodo.org/records/13322913

 As a very brief introduction, the three VELD objects represents units which are functionally